D0men1c0/ISSR_Darkweb/README.md

     ```
 2. Install the dependencies using `requirements.txt`:
     ```bash
+    # Ensure you are using Python 3.12
+    python --version

+    # Create and activate a virtual environment (optional but recommended)
+    python3.12 -m venv myenv
+    source myenv/bin/activate   # On Windows: myenv\Scripts\activate

+    # Install the dependencies using requirements.txt
     pip install -r requirements.txt
     ```
 3. (Optional) Run the `download_files.py` script to download the additional files from Google Drive.
 This script handles retrieving files and placing them in the appropriate directories within the repository.<br>